 Oat and Honey

 - ½ cup oats (save a few to sprinkle on top)

 - ¼ cup honey

 - Pour the buttermilk and butter into the bowl and mix with a wooden spoon.2 cups buttermilk, ¼ cup melted butter

 - Add the cheddar cheese and Italian seasoning and mix until they are incorporated.
 (You can skip this step for a plain version or add either the olive and feta or oat and honey variations.1 cup grated cheddar cheese, 1 ½ tablespoons Italian seasoning

-- Dump the dough onto a sheet of parchment paper and shape into a ball with your hands.
+- Dump the dough onto a sheet of parchment paper and shape it into a ball with your hands.
 Using the parchment paper, lift the dough and place it into a pot.
-Score the top with knife (this is so that the bread cooks properly), put the lid onto the pot, then bake for 45-55 minutes.
+Score the top with a knife (this is so that the bread cooks properly), put the lid onto the pot, then bake for 45-55 minutes.
 When it's cooked, the crust will be golden brown and the bread will sound hollow if you knock on the top of it.

 - Lift the bread out of the pot using the parchment paper then wait 30 minutes before slicing it.